By Tom DeCoe, chief technology officer, Plex Systems

 A more robust integration option eliminates these issues.
 Web services-based integration simplifies the creation, deployment, and maintenance of critical integrations, making it easier for manufacturers to seamlessly link all the technical components of the enterprise.

-In the case of Plex Online, Web Service integrations enable applications to interact over the Internet, irrespective of language of the application or operating system.
+In the case of the Plex Manufacturing Cloud, Web service integrations enable applications to interact over the Internet, irrespective of language of the application or operating system.

 This advanced integration approach delivers powerful technology to connect core business applications including: